realvz/Ideal_life/README.md

-## Awesome Life Suggestions
+## Awesome Life Suggestions 🙌🏽

 > “An unexamined life is not worth living” – Socrates

 This repository is an attempt to compile a list of actions that improves the quality of life.

 The list is inspired by the list James Clear authored in [Atomic Habits](https://jamesclear.com/atomic-habits).
 While the list may seem obvious, you'd be surprised to learn how many adults grow up unprepared for life.
+That's partly because the human brain tries to do everything its asked using autopilot.
+Our brains are excellent at fooling us and we're quick to overestimate our knowledge (see [The Dunning Kruger effect](https://en.wikipedia.org/wiki/Dunning–Kruger_effect)).
+As Donald Rumsfeld said, we have known unknown (the things you know you don't know), but there are are also *unknown* unknowns (things you don't know you don't know) 🤯.

+Nobel Prize winner Psychologist [Daniel Kahneman](https://en.wikipedia.org/wiki/Daniel_Kahneman) in his book [Thinking, Fast and Slow](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow) writes that our brains are lazy and have learned to conserve energy.
+Most of the things we know today are things we learned in school, or from our parents or other people.
+This means your knowledge is limited to what you’ve already learned or seen.
+How do you get new unbiased information?

+News and social media, which are the primary sources for knowledge for most people today, don’t offer objective advice.
+Moreover, trust is harder to establish on the internet.
+The miracle drug with 5-star ratings could be just ill-tasting sugar syrup with fake reviews.

+This repository aims to share “*Life Pro Tips*” that often get overlooked.

 ## Steps to improve your life